 Similarly, we weren’t designed to sit behind a desk all week to then punish ourselves at the gym for an hour or more.
 We have evolved to walk around every day, lift heavy things when necessary and occasionally run after a deer (or away from a bear).
 Cramming all this into a few weekly exercise sessions is asking for trouble.

-Many diets focus on getting quick results by not limiting the calories you eat.
+Many diets focus on getting quick results by limiting the calories you eat.
 But obsessing about calories and weight is ultimately counterproductive.
 If you are constantly counting calories, you will never enjoy the foods you eat.
 And if your weight is your only measure of progress, you’re bound to lose heart when it inevitably plateaus after a few weeks.

 Focus and motivation

 Focusing on one or two new habits has been shown to be more effective than trying to change many habits at once.
 That’s why our system introduces just one: Use the app to earn your foods.
 That’s all.
-The app then encourages you to adopt other habits, like going outside, exercising and drinking water.
+The app then encourages you to gradually adopt other habits, like going outside, exercising and drinking water.

 This incentive works especially well if you need to earn cheats.
 Imagine you have a big weekend ahead.
 On Friday you’re having a posh dinner with your partner and on Saturday you have plans to go out with friends.
 Rather than deny yourself these moments of joy, you can plan ahead and make sure you earn enough stars to buy the two cheats you need.
 And feel proud about the moments of joy you give yourself.

-Of course, the incentive of earning foods only works if you always stick to our one golden rule:
+Of course, the incentive of earning your foods only works if you always stick to our one golden rule: